ogarvey/ExtractCLUT/Games/Notes/LinkTFOE.md

 Palettes can be found in lanim.rtr, and ldata.rtr.
 Again, these can be found by searching for the IDAT header bytes, but this time, the palette will be the 0x180 bytes preceding the start of the IDAT header.

+Also in ldata.rtr are some CLUT palettes, which can be found by searching for 0xC3 0x00 0x00 and one of (0x00, 0x01,0x02,0x03) and taking the following 0x100 bytes

 ### lanim.rtr

-Contains 7 palettes, 3 of which appear to be duplicates.
+Contains 7 unindexed palettes, 3 of which appear to be duplicates.

 ![Palette: 1](Resources/LinkTFOE/Images/lanim/165109868.png)
 ![Palette: 2](Resources/LinkTFOE/Images/lanim/165118888.png)